 This Contract may be terminated by the State at any time by giving written notice to Contractor at least thirty

 (30) days in advance.
+If the State resolves an action or threatened action contemplated by this Contract after such termination, the Contractor shall have the right to seek fees for services provided and/or reimbursement of expenses incurred in connection with this Contract based on principles of quantum meruit.

 Attachments